-- (k) Provision of installation of parking regulatory signage on streets adjacent to the site, to the satisfaction of the General Manager of Engineering Services. - 2.4 Provision of one or more Latecomer Agreements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for the following works, which constitute excess and/or extended services: - (a) Sewer (sanitary and storm) servicing upgrades per condition 2.3.b; and - Note to Applicant: The benefiting area for these works is under review. - (b) New north-south lane construction per condition 2.3.d.
+- (h) Provision of installation of parking regulatory signage on streets adjacent to the site, to the satisfaction of the General Manager of Engineering Services. - 2.5 Provision of one or more Latecomer Agreements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for the following works, which constitute excess and/or extended services: - (a) Sewer (sanitary and storm) servicing upgrades per condition 2.4 (b).